-When it debuted in 2003, Top Thrill Dragster was the top dog--the fastest and tallest roller coaster in the world.
-The similar Kingda Ka at Six Flags Great Adventure has since eclipsed it, although not by much.
+When it debuted in 2003, Top Thrill Dragster was the top dog—the fastest and tallest roller coaster in the world.
+The similar Kingda Ka at Six Flags Great Adventure has since eclipsed it in height and speed, although not by much.
 Like all rocket coasters, Top Thrill Dragster is all about the hang-on-for-your-dear-life launch.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 10